matthamil/state-helpers/README.md

 # state-helpers

-Helpers for common operations on state for class components in React.
+Immutable helpers for performing common operations on data within an object.

 ## Goals